-CLEVELAND – It is National Women’s Health Week, which is a good time to remind women about making their health a priority and scheduling those routine checkups they might’ve put off during the pandemic.
+CLEVELAND – It is National Women’s Health Week, which is a good time to remind women about making their health a priority and scheduling those routine checkups they might have put off during the pandemic.

 “A lot of women do get caught up in everything and they think, ‘Oh I’ll deal with it when I have a problem,’ and I think it’s important to talk about these checkups because the way to prevent disease and increase survival for people is to catch it early or to be able to talk about these preventative measures,” said Salena Zanotti, MD, obstetrician and gynecologist for Cleveland Clinic.